jacksonpradolima/csv2bib/README.md

 # csv2bib
 In some digital libraries, for instance SpringerLink, the search results are available only in .csv format, but the researchers needs in other formats like bibtex.
-In this sense, this project was created to help the researchers converting csv files into a bib file.
+In this sense, this project was created to help the researchers converting csv files into a bib or ris file.

 [![Gittip](https://img.shields.io/badge/Latest%20stable-2.0-green.svg?style=flat-squared)]()
 [![Gittip](https://img.shields.io/badge/build-passing-brightgreen.svg)]()